FiatAccompli/Civ6Mods/SettingsManager/README.md

     * `Event` is the event to match, either `KeyEvents.KeyUp` or `KeyEvents.KeyDown`.
 Default is `KeyUp`.
     * `AllowInPopups` determines whether a match is permitted if the ui is displaying a "popup".
 This is anything displayed via `UI.QueuePopup` (and also tech/civic trees).
 Default is false.
+    * `IgnoreModifiers` ignores shift/ctrl/alt matching between the binding and the current keyboard state.
+      This is useful on the key-up detection if you have an action that should take place throughout the duration a key is held down and should end when the key is released.
+(Without this the user can first press the key, then press a modifier, and then release the key while holding the modifier resulting in the key-up not being handled and the action permanently taking place.)

 ---